Tellico River water in Tennessee

 Use town as the services base before driving forest roads.

-Tellico River Road corridor
+Tellico River Road area

 Roadside access is the core plan, but confirm road, campground, and seasonal status.